ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 (Optional): If you are running validators and would like to use MEV-Boost, follow this section.
 Otherwise, skip this section.
 :::

 Validators running MEV-Boost maximize their staking reward by selling blockspace to an open market of builders.
 MEV-Boost v1.4+ allows you to set a minimum bid threshold to only use an externally built block if it meets or exceeds this parameter.
-For more information, see

 The `min-bid` parameter is denominated in ETH.
 For example, if you want to set your threshold to 0.03 ETH, set your configuration to `MIN_BUILDERBID=0.03`